 Ecotrust Canada partnered with the Heiltsuk Tribal Council in Bella Bella, BC, to pilot the installation of electric heat pumps as a new heating solution.
 With limited access to affordable fuel for remote communities, coupled with poor quality housing on reserves, the proportion of household income needed to adequately heat their homes is significantly higher than the average BC resident.
 Switching from diesel furnaces to heat pumps, powered by nearby hydropower, helped to significantly reduce heating costs and carbon emissions, improved the health of residents, and created local jobs.
 The pilot is now being scaled up to hundreds of homes in the community, but we want to replicate this in every detached home on a reserve in the province, to provide long-term savings for communities and a cleaner environment.

-If you believe in our mission, please support us as a monthly donor or make a one-time donation before Dec 31st.
-Our Board will match donations up to total of $15,000, and as a charitable non-profit, your donations to Ecotrust Canada qualify for a charitable donation tax credit!
+If you believe in our mission, please support us as a monthly donor or make a one-time donation.
+As a charitable non-profit, your donations to Ecotrust Canada qualify for a charitable donation tax credit!